 The law around organ donation changed in England in May 2020 and all adults are now considered as having agreed to donate their own organs when they die, unless they record a decision not to donate, are in one of the excluded groups or have told their family that they don’t want to donate.

-However, relatives will still always be consulted before organ donation goes ahead and each year, opportunities for transplants are missed because families aren’t sure what to do.
+However, relatives will still always be consulted before donation goes ahead.
+And each year, opportunities for transplants are missed because families aren’t sure what to do.

 How to have the conversation about organ donation

 Your family will always be involved if organ donation is a possibility so it’s important to discuss your decision.

 Do you and your family know what each other would want?